VMSAnupKasat/test-project-repo/docs/About-Chrysalis/About-Chrysalis.md

 ## Overview  - Testing

-Chrysalis is a transformative platform, providing opportunities for everyone in Microsoft to participate in **InnerSource culture** as we work together to bring ideas to life.
+Chrysalis is a transformative platform, providing opportunities for everyone in Microsoft to participate in **InnerSource culture** as we work together to bring ideas to life - Browse to [**_Chrysalis._**](https://aka1.ms/chrysalis)..

 It’s a new home for communities and individuals to come together and collaborate on projects that can improve our IP, solutions, and business.
 Chrysalis allows everyone to work on innovative ideas they care about while giving visibility to their contributions, efforts, and achievements.